rtasalem/bin-it/README.md

 ![example email](email.jpg)

-*Note that currently, grey bin collection days are _not_ included in the online calendar.
-No set date has been set as to when the online calendar will be updated to include the grey bin.
-This means email alerts do not include collection of the grey bin so for the time being please refer to the printed calendar (typically sent out at the start of the year) until further notice.
+*The grey bin is relatively new and therefore GCC have yet to update the online calendar to include grey bin collection dates.
+No date has been confirmed for when this is expected to happen.
+Until further notice, refer to any hard copies of the bin collection calendar (these are typically posted at the start of the year).

 ## Prerequisites